 Fitness accessories to go with your fitness clothes for women

 Of course, if you’re heading out for a run, you won’t want to be carrying too much with you.
-But, a fitness tracker to monitor how far you’ve gone and a cap to keep the sun off your face will be good ideas.
-If you tend to go to the gym after work, you’ll want a gym bag to keep your exercise clothes, towel and shower gel in.
+But a fitness tracker to monitor how far you’ve gone and a cap to keep the sun off your face will be good ideas.
+If you go to the gym after work, you’ll want a gym bag to keep your exercise clothes, towel and shower gel in.

 Your fitness clothes together in one capsule

-shop the fitness clothes above here:
+shop the fitness clothes above below:

 Do you pay attention to your fitness clothes?
 What do you like to wear?
 What are your favorite brands for fitness clothes for women?